Cybersecurity

 This becomes even more critical as organisations introduce AI agents and expand Non-Human Identities across their environments.

+Giving every AI agent and non-human identity a human owner creates accountability, but it doesn't define what the agent should be allowed to do.
+The real control comes when ownership becomes an authorisation input.
 A common first step is to assign ownership.
 Every agent has a responsible person.
 Every service account maps back to a human.
 Every automated workflow has an accountable owner.
-That’s necessary as it creates visibility and accountability but it is only the first half step.
+That's necessary as it creates visibility and accountability but it is only the first half step.

 Knowing who owns an AI agent or Non-Human Identity doesn't define what that agent should be allowed to do.
 It simply tells you who to call when something goes wrong.
 The real control emerges when ownership itself becomes an authorisation input.
 If an organisation has reliable data about a person's role, job family, location, entitlements, and risk profile, that same data can start to shape the access boundaries of the AI agents and service accounts they own.
 In effect, Non-Human Identities could inherit authorisation context from trusted human identity data.

-This is not the only model for securing automation and AI, but it is a model and could form part of your controls towards the new ISO42001 AI framework and it brings us back to the point of this article.
+This is not the only model for securing automation and AI, but it is a model and could form part of your controls towards the new ISO 42001 AI framework and it brings us back to the point of this article.

+You don't need to model every entitlement on day one.
+Start with a small set of high-value attributes that should already be correct in any well-run business.
 Before organisations can confidently unleash AI across their enterprise, they must be able to trust the authorisation data that constrains it.

 The encouraging part is that building this foundation does not require modelling every entitlement on day one.
 The most successful programmes start with a small set of high-value attributes that should already be correct in any well-run business.
 Location.
 Office.
 Job family.
 Employee type.
 Human/Non Human.
 Pick yours.

+Once those core attributes are owned, governed and reliably synchronised into identity systems, they can immediately drive a significant portion of automated access decisions, then you layer in more from there.
 When those data points are owned, governed, and synchronised reliably into identity systems, they can immediately drive a significant portion of automated access and authorisation decisions.
 Policy enforcement where the policy actually means something.
 From there, build out, layering in more context and more attributes as data maturity improves.
 Even if you are only able to apply this to your humans, it frees up time to focus on wrangling the NHIs into shape.

 Technology has never been the blocker.
 What most organisations still lack is clean, connected, trusted authorisation data.
 So when leaders ask why modern authorisation feels hard, the answer is rarely tooling.